 The mission of the Hondo Public Library is to provide and promote open access to reading, intellectual, and informational resources that will enrich and enlighten all segments of the community.

 The Hondo Public Library is a public facility funded by the residents of Hondo through their taxes.
-The Library is located on the corner of Avenue K and Highway 90.
+The Library is located on the corner of Avenue K and 20th Street.
 It is an accredited member of the Texas State Library and Archives Commission (TSLAC).

 The Library collection consists of books for all ages, periodicals, audio books, DVDs, and newspapers.
 The collection also includes a local history area.